206 Killian Annex

 g. credit earned from an extension division of any UNC institution, including Western Carolina University.

-h. credits earned out-of-state or private institutions not part of the UNC or North Carolina Community College system.
+h. credits earned prior to Fall 2013 from out-of-state or private institutions not part of the UNC or North Carolina Community College system.

 Students may review their credit hours on their academic transcript in MyCat or contact the Registrar's Office to obtain current information on their credit hours.
 Students are informed, by email, when they are within twenty hours of the tuition surcharge threshold.